hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 #### Hive minds, consciousness and bricks

+We finish with a couple of miscellaneous observations.
-There is no reason for this functional gestalt to be confined to individual organisms.
+First, there is no reason for this functional gestalt to be confined to individual organisms.
 There is a functional gestalt, a "how", to being part of a telepathically linked hive mind, something more amorphously collective like a slime mould, a planetary consciousness, and so on.
 (We will return to this